Flinverdaasdonk/forecasting/readme.md

-├─ validation/              <-- all validation datasets; same structure as /train/ ├─ remainders/              <-- load profiles that are never used useful notebooks/           <-- Contains lots of (poorly commented) notebooks to do quick prototyping config.py                   <-- contains script configurations; loaded by every file.
+├─ validation/              <-- all validation datasets; same structure as /train/ ├─ remainders/              <-- load profiles that are never used useful notebooks/           <-- Contains lots of (poorly commented) notebooks to do quick prototyping ├─ analyze_logs.ipynb       <-- Contains some functionalities to read logs of json logs, and convert them to a dataframe.
+├─ generate_final_figs.ipynb<-- Shows you how to process the log files forecasting_ex1.py          <-- Shows simple example of how to do your first forecast forecasting_ex2.py          <-- Shows how to do lots of forecasts config.py                   <-- contains script configurations; loaded by every file.
 Helps to configure number of cores, whether to do a small prototyping test, etc data_utilities.py           <-- contains utilities for the data processing pipeline that goes inside each model, as well as a couple small functions deep_learning_utilities.py  <-- Creates the neural network architecture and functions to convert the regular dataframe into a format usable by neural networks